HackSoftware/Django-Styleguide/README.md

 ## Cookie Cutter

-We recommend starting every new project with [`cookiecutter-django`](https://github.com/pydanny/cookiecutter-django)
+We recommend starting every new project with some kind of cookiecutter.
+Having the proper structure from the start pays off.

-Once this is done, depending on the context, remove everything that's not needed.

-The usual list is:

-* `allauth`
-* templates
-* Settings for things that are not yet required (always add settings when necessary)
+For example, you can use [`cookiecutter-django`](https://github.com/pydanny/cookiecutter-django)

 ## Models